 - Non-recoverable draw: Non-recoverable draws occur when a sales rep doesn’t earn enough commission to cover their draw amount.
 The rep typically gets to keep their advance, but this may spell an end to future draws.

 How you choose to include a commission draw in your compensation package depends on your goal.
-Some companies use it to incentivize new hires.
+Some companies use it to incentivize new hires throughout their sales onboarding.
 Others offer draws on a short-term basis during a transitional period.
 By flattening the payments out over several paychecks, it can also help make payroll much more predictable for those responsible for paychecks.

 When should you use a sales commission draw?